andyarensman/prepacker-app/README.md

 ## Organization

 As the project progressed, I quickly had a lot of components and a lot of things to implement.
 In order to prevent myself from becoming overwhelmed, I divided up the components folder into sub-folders based on what page the component is being used for.
 There is some overlap, but it wasn't a problem.
-I also made a to do list with every feature I wanted to add so I could quickly look something up and start to add it.

-I had a few functions I was using over and over again - I put these into a utils.js file in a helpers folder to keep it organized.
+I had a few functions I was using over and over again - I put these into a `utils.js` file in a `helpers` folder to keep it organized.

 <a id="design"></a>